georgescott-sage/dotnet-roslyn-code-generation/README.md

-# dotnet-roslyn-code-generation
+# dotnet-roslyn-code-generation README

-Sample project to test using code analysis tools/rolsyn to stub out boilerplate code
+Project to develop and explore boilerplate code generation using code analysis tools/rolsyn